AT&T-DirecTV merger escapes heat as all eyes on Comcast

-U.S. Federal Communications Commission filings and interviews with several people familiar with the Justice Department show the $48.5 billion AT&T-DirecTV deal is getting far less attention than Comcast Corp's agreement to buy Time Warner Cable Inc for $45 billion.
+U.S. Federal Communications Commission filings and interviews with several people familiar with the Justice Department show the $48.5 billion (32.9 billion pounds) AT&T-DirecTV deal is getting far less attention than Comcast Corp's (CMCSA.O) agreement to buy Time Warner Cable Inc TWC.N for $45 billion.

 At the core is how Comcast's deal would bolster the company's already dominant position in broadband Internet, an important growth area as more Americans drop cable subscriptions to watch video on the Web.